TheChrisK/PMM/README.md

-# PMM
+# Plex Meta Manager Config
-Public PMM configs
+Public PMM configs by TheChrisK

 This config produces the following collection examples.
 Your config and setup may vary and an exact copy of this config may need your own customization.
 It is available for all, as-is.